-- On-label use of a NZ-authorised veterinary product
+- On-label use of a New Zealand-authorised veterinary product.

-- Off-label use of a NZ-authorised veterinary product
+- Off-label use of a New Zealand-authorised veterinary product.

-- Off-label use of a NZ-authorised (Medsafe) human product
+- Off-label use of a New Zealand-authorised (Medsafe) human medicine.

-- Import of an overseas product (veterinary product preferred but human product acceptable).
-You need special circumstances approval to import these products.
-Use this form and guideline:
+- Import an overseas product (vet medicine preferred but human product acceptable).
+You'll need to apply for special circumstances approval to import the product.

 - Application to import for special use [DOC, 493 KB]

-- Special circumstances approval — ACVM information requirements [PDF, 297 KB]
+- Guidance for special circumstances approval [PDF, 297 KB]

 Registered veterinary medicines all have conditions placed on their registration to manage risks.
-To see these conditions, check the ACVM product register.
+To find the conditions for a particular product, check the ACVM product register.

 - Classification of veterinary medicines [PDF, 75 KB]

-- Classification of veterinary medicines in regard to sale, purchase, and use [PDF, 81 KB]
+- Classification of veterinary medicines for sale, purchase, and use [PDF, 81 KB]

 - Requirements for Authorising Veterinarians Notice [PDF, 219 KB]